johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

 }
 ```

 Now, this might seem a bit like cheating.
-We said we didn't want to decompose the steps and call them serially from the client, but our `reduce()` function smells a little like we're doing that.
+Way back at the top of the article we said rejected the idea of decomposing the steps and calling them serially from the client, but our `reduce()` function smells a little like we're doing that.

 So let's push that work up to the server.
 For this, we'll run the route called `jobs-stream2/:duration`.
 Here's how the `nestHttpApp` controller looks now (notice we don't have to run the `reduce()`):